lolabray/lolabot/README.md

 Copy this url into your web browser and add the bot to a server you manage<br>
 ![working](https://imgur.com/GA84dnX.png)<br>

-### Config File
+### Devices File

-Now, it's time to configurate the bot.
-You've already changed the token, now it's time to imput the parameters to make the APIs work.<br>
-Open up the file 'config.json', this is the file we are changing.<br>
+Now, it's time to configurate the devices.
+Open devices.json, this is the file you will be editing.<br>

 Connect your lovense toys to Lovense Connect App for Android.
 Once connected, copy and paste this link into a web browser: https://api.lovense.com/api/lan/getToys <br>
 This returns a string of JSON that contains your domain, httpPort, and toyId.
 Copy then replace each 'domain' with your domain.
 Do the same for httpPort and your toyIds. <br>
 When complete, each link will have a unique domain, httpPort, and toyId unless you do not own the toy. <br>
+Create additional devices by copying and pasting, changing the device name and adding in all the parameters.<br>
-Save your config.json file and let's deploy the bot. <br>
+Save your devices.json file and let's deploy the bot. <br>

 ### Deploy the Bot